flatiron/prompt/README.md

 ### Alternate Validation API:

-Prompt, in addition to iterating over JSON-Schema properties, will also happily iterate over an array of validation objects:
+Prompt, in addition to iterating over JSON-Schema properties, will also happily iterate over an array of validation objects given an extra 'name' property:

 ```js
 var prompt = require('../lib/prompt');